yuiseki/yuiseki/RESUME.md

 I was, and still am, interested in developing the hardware known as the IoT.
 Because it's very interesting to see how software works in the real world.

-Lately, I have been enthusiastic about maximizing the application of generative AI.
+Lately, I have been enthusiastic about maximizing the potential applications of Generative AI.
+Because it can enable smoother communication between humans and machines.

 ## Careers